ClojureBridge/tones/curriculum/01-piano-chords.md

   (at (+ 6000 time) (piano-chord :e3 :minor7)))
 ```

-She used `let` binding, which she learned at ClojureBridge main
+She used a `let` binding, which she learned from the Functions module
-curriculum, Functions module.
-With `let` binding, time holds the
+in the ClojureBridge main curriculum.
+With a `let` binding, time holds
-current time (the time you hit the ctrl/cmd + space), which is
+the current time (the time you hit the ctrl/cmd + space), which is the
-the return value of `now` function.
+return value of the `now` function.
+The `now` function returns the value
-The `now` function returns the value of the current time in
-*milliseconds*. ( 1 second = 1000 milliseconds)
+of the current time in *milliseconds* (1 second = 1000 milliseconds).

 The code above works like this: